Discover more about the islands of the Caribbean. Find out more here

 In this article we have put together a list of mouth-watering St Lucia favourites that are sure to get your taste buds tingling.
 If you needed proof that St Lucia is a food lovers’ paradise, look no further – here are eight delectable dishes to look forward to.

-Just 27 miles long and 14 miles wide, find out more about the Caribbean island of St Lucia Find out more here.
+Just 27 miles long and 14 miles wide, explore the Caribbean island of St Lucia.
+Find out more here

 Fresh St Lucia lobster